lizmat/paths/README.md

   * directory

 The only positional argument is optional: it can either be a path as a string or as an `IO` object.
 It defaults to the current directory.
+Thei (implicitely) specified directory will **always** be investigated, even if the directory name does not match the `:dir` argument.

   * :dir